 Below are our four steps to getting certified eligible to do an internship.
-If you plan on completing an internship for credit (required for all DMJ majors), you must follow all these steps.
-The first step in the credit eligibility process should be completed as soon as you are eligible.
+If you plan to intern for credit (required for all DMJ majors), you must follow all these steps.
+The first step should be completed as soon as you meet the requirements below.
 If you are a sophomore, you are likely eligible to complete the first step.

-- Fill out the application process for approval to earn internship credits, found at the end of the packet tinyurl.com/npinternpacket
+- Fill out the application to earn internship credits, found at the end of the packet tinyurl.com/npinternpacket

-This is the very first step in the process and should happen before looking for an internship placement.
+This is the very first step and should happen before looking for an internship placement.
 To gain approval to earn internship credits, you must complete the application and submit your progress report and one-page, single-sided resume.
-All three portions of this application process can be found in the online Blackboard community “Spring22_Communication & DMJ Students.”

 - 2.5 GPA

 - 60 total credits

 - 30 credits at SUNY New Paltz

 The deadline to submit this application is the second Friday in March for summer or fall internships and the second Friday in November for spring internships.